Although an art museum, the Albertina also offers a behind-the-scenes look at the lifestyle of the Habsburg dynasty.

 - See also: Albertina tickets & visitor info | Hofburg Palace tour | Schönbrunn Palace tours

-The palace began life as the Tarouca Palace in the early 1740s, becoming a formal Habsburg residence in the 1790s when the Emperor made a present of it to his son-in-law and daughter: Duke Albert of Saxe-Teschen and Archduchess Marie Christine.
+The Albertina began life as the Tarouca Palace in the early 1740s.
+It became a formal Habsburg residence in the 1790s, when the Emperor made a present of it to his son-in-law and daughter (Duke Albert of Saxe-Teschen and Archduchess Marie Christine).

-The Duke brought his art collection with him, providing the basis for what we see today in the galleries.
+Albert brought his art collection with him, providing the basis for both the name of today’s institution and what we see in the galleries.

-Various inheritances saw the palace pass to Archduke Carl in 1822, Archduke Albrecht in 1847 and Archduke Friedrich in 1895 (yes, there are a lot of Archdukes in Austrian history).
-All did their bit to extend or refurbish the building.
-The Republic of Austria took over in 1919, after the monarchy was abolished.
+Various inheritances then saw the palace pass to Archduke Carl in 1822, Archduke Albrecht in 1847 and Archduke Friedrich in 1895 (yes, there are a lot of Archdukes in Austrian history).

-A ticket to the museum includes access to around 20 staterooms.
-If some of them look almost like new, it’s because they are.
+A ticket to the Albertina includes access to about 20 staterooms away from the art displays.
+If some rooms look almost like new, it’s because they are.
 Blame WWII bombs, which destroyed extensive parts of the property, so what you see is a mix of original and restored (but historically accurate) rooms and furnishings.

-As part of the renovation project, the original furniture was brought (or bought) back, including many early 19th century pieces from Danhauser – a forerunner of today’s department store.
+As part of the renovation project, the Albertina brought (or bought) back the original furniture, including many early 19th-century pieces from Danhauser – a forerunner of today’s department store.
 The Danhauser factory would take care of everything to do with interior decoration, so you could order it all from one place.